-As the skyline pulsates, blinks and glows, my fellow passengers and I eat sushi and drink sparkling wine aboard the Sunseeker Manhattan 60, a 19-metre, 15-passenger yacht the Peninsula Hotel brought into service last year, rounding out its glamorous transportation options, which already include twin helipads on its roof, reachable through the oh-so-retro China Clipper lounge, and a fleet of Rolls-Royces.
+As the skyline pulsates, blinks and glows, my fellow passengers and I eat sushi and drink sparkling wine aboard the Sunseeker Manhattan 60, a 19-metre, 15-passenger yacht the Peninsula Hotel brought into service in 2021, rounding out its glamorous transportation options, which already include twin helipads on its roof, reachable through the oh-so-retro China Clipper lounge, and a fleet of Rolls-Royces.

 Though the Peninsula Hotels brand is now worldwide—with 10 five-star properties on the map and three more to come in the next couple of years—the Hong Kong original, which opened in 1928, on the Kowloon side of Victoria harbour, remains a singular experience, one of the most storied properties in one of the world’s most storied cities.
 Even for those who merely find themselves strolling through the chic lobby or sitting down for afternoon high tea (only hotel guests can make reservations, so be prepared to arrive early to get a spot), rather than checking into one of its perfectly appointed rooms, the Peninsula remains an ideal starting point for exploring the 1,100 square kilometres of the “special administrative region.”
 A 1994 renovation topped the original six-storey building with a 30-storey tower, which increased the number of rooms to 300, and upped the square footage of windows the Peninsula has looking out over Victoria Harbour, a view so fascinating it can be hard to leave the room.